Or how to get on in show business (for a short time) if you were really rubbish..

 There were acts who, for people of a certain vintage, were synonymous with Op Knocks.
 Acts of such inconceivable blandness are etched in the memory, whether we like it or not, like Mary’s Boy Child in a December supermarket.
 Take Neil Reid, for example.
 The cute wee laddie in the kilt from Motherwell who won the heart of every granny in the UK with his saccharine and honey infused ballad, Mother of Mine.
 Week after week after week……

 Weirdly, wee Neil is still the youngest act ever to top the album charts which he did in 1972 with his eponymous LP.
 His blockbuster hit ‘Mother of Mine‘ reached no. 2 in the same year being kept off the top spot by the equally anodyne New Seekers‘ ‘I‘d Like To Teach The World To Sing’, an irritating anthem they nicked off a Coke ad.
 Reid’s sugary-sweet ditty also caught the ear of Little Jimmy Osmond‘s producers who clearly thought this was exactly the family-orientated bilge a young thrusting Mormon should be expressing and put it on the B side of his alliterative smash ‘Long Haired Lover From Liverpool.’
-Who bought all that shit?
-(A lot more on that later….).
-Poor wee Neil’s career failed to take off and when his voice broke a couple of years later, so there was only one route left for him: to become a financial adviser in Blackpool.
+Who bought all that crap?
+(See Rubbish Songs, Inexplicable Hits).
+Poor wee Neil’s career failed to take off and when his voice broke a couple of years later, there was only one route left for him: to become a financial adviser in Blackpool.